 The estimated decommissioning costs for the Subject Property are presented in 2024 U.S. dollars, covering various aspects of the decommissioning process.
 The estimated decommissioning expenses include all three phases of the work along with other associated costs.
 The estimate provides capital cost information for project planning and budgeting evaluations, with a classification based on the advancement of cost engineering (AACE) International standards.
 Cost estimates were developed using engineering scope information, conceptual design layouts, and information from ongoing bidding processes.
 The estimate's accuracy falls within a probable range based on project maturity level and estimating methods.
 Assumptions include detailed dismantling of structures and equipment, disposal of non-recyclable materials, and adherence to safety protocols.
 Owner's costs have been added to the budget.
 The estimated decommissioning budget is expected to be entirely federally funded; and no actual costs or direct expenses were identified for Vega Baja (out of service units) in the budget for the years 2023 or 2024.
-Any incentives earned in accordance with the Legacy Generation Asset Operation and Maintenance Agreement in respect of this budget will be factored into Genera's FY2026 budget.
+As directed by the Energy